 You are a college student and drive your parents car when you are home

 If you only drive your car when you are home from college visiting your family, then you can stay on your parents’ policy as a regular driver.
 Depending on how far away you are from your home when living on campus, your parents may even earn a discount to reduce car insurance costs.

 You move out but you live at a property your parents rent or own

 You can stay on your parent’s policy even if you move out but you move to a property your parents rent or own.

 On the other hand, there are some circumstances where you have to obtain your own policy, even if you are a younger driver.
-And remember, the best practice is to be truthful with the insurance company about where you live and how much you drive, otherwise you face the risk of the carrier denying your claims or cancelling the policy.
+And remember, the best practice is to be truthful with the insurance company about where you live and how much you drive, otherwise you face the risk of the carrier denying your claims or canceling the policy.

 When you own your car